 At Lowbrook we aim to educate the child as a whole person.
-Much of the Citizenship and Ethics curriculum is delivered through the use of SEAL (Social and Emotional Aspects of Learning) materials.
 Linked to this, we have 'Philosophy Circles'.
 During these lessons, children are taught how to create their own philosophical questions.
 They then choose one question that is the focus of a philosophical enquiry, or dialogue.
 For example, the question might be, "Is it ever ok to steal?"
 Through these questions and discussions, pupils can discuss issues, feelings and concerns.
 They are also able learn about how to deal with feelings and conflict, how to keep themselves safe and the skills of resilience and self-reliance.
 'Philosophy Circles' are a weekly and regular timetabled activity to ensure that the children develop their skills and understanding over time.